dr-hextanium/cookbook/src/intro_to_programming/setup.md

             ```bash
             cd ~/Downloads/
                ```
-            - Then, to avoid deleting the ADB files, move the downloaded file to a new folder (should still work with modern versions of MacOS):
+            - Then, to avoid deleting the ADB files, move the downloaded file to a new folder (the commands below should still work with modern versions of MacOS):
             ```bash
             mkdir ~/.android-sdk-macosx
             mv platform-tools/ ~/.android-sdk-macosx/platform-tools